Zhuangzi (book): "Drumming on a Tub and Singing"

 Zhuang Zhou seems to have viewed death as a natural process of transformation to be wholly accepted, where a person gives up one form of existence and assumes another.
+The Zhuangzi contains no pessimism, nihilism, or indifference regarding life, death, and the self.
+All its stories about with death show quiet contentment and joy.
 In the second chapter, Zhuang Zhou makes the point that, for all humans know, death may in fact be better than life: "How do I know that loving life is not a delusion?
 How do I know that in hating death I am not like a man who, having left home in his youth, has forgotten the way back?"
 His writings teach that "the wise man or woman accepts death with equanimity and thereby achieves absolute happiness."

 Zhuang Zhou's death

 Zhuang Zhou's own death is depicted in chapter 32, pointing to the body of lore that grew up around him in the decades following his death.
 It serves to embody and reaffirm the ideas attributed to Zhuang Zhou throughout the previous chapters.